jagregory/abrash-zen-of-asm/src/chapter-07.md

 Segment override prefixes are handy in a number of situations.
 They're good for accessing data out of CS when you're not sure where DS is pointing, or when DS is temporarily pointing to some segment that doesn't contain the data you want.
 (CS is the one segment upon whose setting you can absolutely rely at any given time, since you know that if a given instruction is being executed, CS *must* be pointing to the segment containing that instruction.
 Consequently, CS is a good place to put jump tables and temporary variables in multi-segment programs, and is a particularly handy segment in which to stash data in interrupt handlers, which start up with only CS among the four segment registers set to a known value.)

 In many programs, especially those involving high-level languages, DS and SS normally point to the same segment, since it's convenient to have both stack frame variables and static/global variables in the same segment.
-When that's the case, `ss:` prefixes can be used to point to data in the default data segment when DS is otherwise occupied.
+When that's the case, `ss:`{.nasm} prefixes can be used to point to data in the default data segment when DS is otherwise occupied.
 Even when SS doesn't point to the default data segment, segment override prefixes still let you address data on the stack using pointer registers other than BP.

 Segment override prefixes are particularly handy when you need to access data in two to four segments at once.
 Suppose, for example, that we need to add two far word-sized arrays together and store the resulting array in the default data segment.
 Assuming that SS and DS both point to the default data segment, segment override prefixes let us keep all our pointers and counters in the registers as we add the arrays, as follows: